sasquatch678/A-Painted-World/README.md

 In the directory you installed the list to, open profiles/A Painted World/Oblivion.ini and ensure that iSize H and iSize W match your screen resolution.
 If they don't, change them so that they do and make sure to save your changes.

+### Antivirus Exception

+Modding tools and mod organizers are commonly flagged by antivirus software, including Windows Defender, as false positives.
+To get around this, you must set an exception for the modlist folder.
+For Windows Defender, follow these instructions (https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ### Reshade (Optional)

 Due to the way Reshade interacts with DXVK/Vulkan, if you want to use the custom Reshade with the list it is required to install the Reshade binaries yourself.
 You can download it here. https://reshade.me/downloads/ReShade_Setup_6.2.0.exe